-Start with veins closest to the wrist and work your way up This way, if the bottom part of the vein collapses, you can still use the upper part.
+Start with veins lower on the arm and work your way up This way, if the bottom part of the vein collapses, you can still use the upper part.

 Insert needle with bevel (hole) pointing

 up This helps with flow and reduces risk of vein damage.